 The foundation of all lettering is understanding how to create just one beautiful letter.
 And so this course by famed letterer and illustrator Jessica Hische focuses on just that.

-Across 101 minutes, you’ll learn how to sketch your ideas, create a solid foundation for your design; digitise your work in Illustrator, identify what makes a letter look organic, and replicate it in your own work, and how to get solid finishing touches, such as perfect curves.
-Throughout each lesson, Hische walks through her own personal lettering process and shares tips and tricks from throughout her career.
+Across 101 minutes, you’ll learn how to sketch your ideas, create a solid foundation for your design; digitise your work in Illustrator, identify what makes a letter look organic, and replicate it in your work.
+You'll also learn how to get solid finishing touches, such as perfect curves.
+Throughout each lesson, Hische walks through her lettering process and shares tips and tricks from throughout her career.

 On completing this class, you’ll have a finished drop cap letter and a full arsenal of tools to create perfect letters for every project and style.